VanLuigi/luiscalzada/README.md

 ## TL;DR

-I stood up a Windows 11 VM on Azure, installed MySQL 8.0, seeded it with realistic dummy PII/financial data, wired up full audit logging into Microsoft Sentinel, and then **intentionally exposed it to the internet** with a weak root password.
+I created a Windows 11 VM on Azure, installed MySQL 8.0, seeded it with realistic dummy PII/financial data, wired up full audit logging into Microsoft Sentinel, and then **intentionally exposed it to the internet** with a weak root password.
 Within **6 hours** of exposure, an automated ransomware bot found it, dumped the data, destroyed it, planted a Bitcoin ransom note, purged the binary logs, revoked its own privileges, and shut the server down, all in about **32 seconds** once it got in.
 This writeup documents the lab build, the detection engineering, and the full threat hunt, reconstructing the attack from raw logs.

 ## Objective / Skills Demonstrated